-Funding Policy - For the fiscal year ended June 30, 2009, plan members were required to contribute 10 percent of their annual covered salaries.
+Funding Policy - For the fiscal year ended June 30, 2011, plan members were required to contribute 10 percent of their annual covered salary.
 The District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
-For fiscal year 2008, the portion used to fund pension obligations was also 13 percent.
-Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
+Contribution rates are established by the STRS Ohio Board upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

-The District's required contributions for pension obligations to STRS Ohio for the fiscal years ended June 30, 2009, 2008, and 2007, were \$132,970, \$137,001 and \$135,577, respectively; 83 percent has been contributed for fiscal year 2009 and 100 percent for the fiscal years 2008 and 2007.
-Contributions to the DC and Combined Plans for fiscal year 2009 were \$382 made by the School District and \$909 made by the plan members.
+The District's required contribution for pension obligations to STRS Ohio for the fiscal years ended June 30, 2011, 2010, and 2009 was \$142,810, \$129,300, and \$132,970 respectively; 83 percent has been contributed for fiscal year 2011 and 100 percent for fiscal years 2010 and 2009.
+Contributions to the DCP and CP for fiscal year 2011 were \$473 made by the District and \$338 made by the plan members.